SpicyTong/gatech_ml/assignment3/README.md

-# Unsupervised Learning and Dimensionality Reduction
+# Unsupervised Learning and Dimensionality Reduction - jbaatz3

+All code can be found at https://github.com/jeffrobots/gatech_ml.git

 This code represents all code written, modified, or adopted in order to execute the experiments laid out in my own submission of Assignment 3.